ritul01/Dashboard/README.md

 ```
 - Replace placeholders with your Firebase project configuration.

-4. Start the Development Server
+5. Start the Development Server
 ```bash
 npm run dev
 ```

+# Deployment on Vercel
+1. Push your project to GitHub.
+2. Create a new Vercel project and link it to your GitHub repository.
+3. Import the repository into vercel.
+4. Configure the environment variables in Vercel settings.
+5. Deploy the project.

 # Usage